WestGrid/SciVis2021/content/results.md

 ### The Innovation Award

-"The Innovation Award" goes to Tim von Hahn and Chris K. Mechefske from Queen's University, for a novel approach that does not compete directly in regular visualization categories.
+"The Innovation Award" goes to Tim von Hahn and Chris K. Mechefske from Queen's University, for using a generative adversarial network (GAN) to create a surrogate model of the Contest dataset that captures most of the features of the original data.
+This approach does not compete directly in regular visualization categories, but it is so unique that we decided to give it a special award.

 ![interactive volume visualization with CosmoScout VR](../images/timVonHahn-originalVsSurrogate.png)